Youth Crossroads Staff

 School Based Counselor

 Claudia Campos graduated from Northeastern Illinois University in May 2016 with a Bachelor’s degree in Social Work.
-She completed an internship with Corazon Community Services, providing services to neighborhood residents of Cicero and Morton East High School.
-Claudia completed the Advanced Standing Graduate Program from Dominican University, graduating in May 2017 with a Master’s degree in Social Work and a specialization in child welfare.
-She interned at Youth Crossroads in 2016-17 at Morton East High School and is now a full-time bilingual school based counselor.
-Claudia has always had a passion for helping people and enjoys working with youth and giving back to the community.
-Her personal experience living in Little Village, attending high school in Pilsen and working in Cicero allow her to relate culturally, academically and socially with community members that Youth Crossroads serves.
+Claudia completed the Advanced Standing Graduate Program from Dominican University, graduating in May 2017 with a Master’s degree in Social Work.
+She interned at Youth Crossroads in 2016-17 at Morton East High School and is now a full-time bilingual school-based counselor.
+Claudia has a passion for helping people and enjoys working with youth.
+Her personal experiences living in Little Village, attending high school in Pilsen and working in Cicero allow her to relate culturally, academically and socially with community members that Youth Crossroads serves.

 Mary France Bazan, MA